 3.2.1.
 MMG and Breast US Imaging

 MMG was performed in the craniocaudal and mediolateral oblique projections (Lorad Selenia, Hologic, Marlborough, MA, USA).
 Breast US examinations were performed using an HDI 5000 scanner (Philips, Eindhoven, Netherlands) or an IU 22 scanner (Philips, Bothell, WA, USA) with a linear 10 - 12 MHz transducer.
 Nine patients with 10 lesions refused to undergo MMG.
 All images were interpreted by three breast radiologists with eight, nine, and 10 years of radiology experience, respectively.
 Any discrepancies were resolved through consensus.
-The MMG and breast US findings were evaluated based on the Breast Imaging-Reporting and Data System (BI-RADS) lexicon (9).
+The MMG and breast US findings were evaluated based on the BI-RADS lexicon (9).
 Categories 0, 4, and 5 were considered positive; category 0 was considered positive, meaning that further examination of the lesion was required to exclude the possibility of malignancy; and categories 1, 2, and 3 were considered negative.

 BSGI was conducted after an intravenous injection of 30 mCi (1110 MBq) of technetium (99mTc)-sestamibi (Dong-A Pharmaceutical Co., Ltd, Seoul, Korea).
 Images were acquired immediately after the injection.
 The craniocaudal and mediolateral views were examined for each breast (approximately 10 minutes per view).
 Images were obtained with a high-resolution, breast-specific gamma camera with a small field of view (Dilon 6800 Gamma Camera, Dilon Technologies Inc., Newport News, VA, USA).